Ratstail91/Toy/compound-library.md

 This function only works when self and other are matching compounds (both arrays, dictionaries or strings).
 It returns a new compound of that kind, with the content of `other` appended to the content of `self`.

+## _containsKey(self: dictionary, key)

+This function returns `true` if `self` contains the given `key`, otherwise it returns false.

+## _containsValue(self, value)

+This function returns `true` if `self` contains the given `value`, otherwise it returns false.

+## _every(self, func: fn)

+This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
+The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
+The contents of `self` are passed into `func`, one element at a time, until `func` returns `false`, at which point this function returns `false`.
+Otherwise this function returns `true`.

 ## _forEach(self, func: fn)

 This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
 The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
+The contents of `self` are passed into `func`, one element at a time.

 ```
 import compound;